Executioner's Cottage Salzburg: Beautiful City Hides Terror

 At the end of one of these short tours we drove back into Salzburg and our guide pointed out some of the more lavish houses in town.

-He made a big deal about how expensive real estate prices were and how he’d never be able to buy a house in Salzburg.
+He explained how expensive local real estate prices were and how he’d never be able to buy a house in Salzburg.

 I pointed towards the cute little cottage, in the front of this photo, and asked why there was so much vacant land around it.